09 Early years practice policy

 for prolonged absences.

-- Introductions and induction of the parent is carried out
+- Introductions and induction of the parent/carer is

 - Prime times of the day make the very best of routine opportunities to promote ‘tuning-in’ to the child emotionally and create opportunities for